rowebyrowe/AI-102/README.md

 </details>

 <details><summary>Translate speech-to-speech by using the Speech service</summary>
+ **Event-based synthesis**

+When you want to perform 1:1 translation (translating from one source language into a single target language), you can use event-based synthesis to capture the translation as an audio stream.
+To do this, you need to:

+  1. Specify the desired voice for the translated speech in the TranslationConfig.
+  2. Create an event handler for the TranslationRecognizer object's Synthesizing event.
+  3. In the event handler, use the GetAudio() method of the Result parameter to retrieve the byte stream of translated audio.

+The specific code used to implement an event handler varies depending on the programming language you are using.
+See the C# and Python examples in the Speech SDK documentation.
+**Manual synthesis**

+Manual synthesis is an alternative approach to event-based synthesis that doesn't require you to implement an event handler.
+You can use manual synthesis to generate audio translations for one or more target languages.

+Manual synthesis of translations is essentially just the combination of two separate operations in which you:

+  1. Use a TranslationRecognizer to translate spoken input into text transcriptions in one or more target languages.
+  2. Iterate through the Translations dictionary in the result of the translation operation, using a SpeechSynthesizer to synthesize an audio stream for each language.

 </details>

 <details><summary>Translate speech-to-text by using the Speech service</summary>
+ The pattern for speech translation using the Speech SDK is similar to speech recognition, with the addition of information about the source and target languages for translation:

+A TranslationRecognizer object is created from a SpeechConfig, TranslationConfig, and AudioConfig; and its RecognizeOnceAsync method is used to call the Speech API

+1. Use a SpeechTranslationConfig object to encapsulate the information required to connect to your Speech resource.
+Specifically, its location and key.
+2. The SpeechTranslationConfig object is also used to specify the speech recognition language (the language in which the input speech is spoken) and the target languages into which it should be translated.
+3. Optionally, use an AudioConfig to define the input source for the audio to be transcribed.
+By default, this is the default system microphone, but you can also specify an audio file.
+4. Use the SpeechTranslationConfig, and AudioConfig to create a TranslationRecognizer object.
+This object is a proxy client for the Speech service translation API.
+5. Use the methods of the TranslationRecognizer object to call the underlying API functions.
+For example, the RecognizeOnceAsync() method uses the Speech service to asynchronously translate a single spoken utterance.
+6. Process the response from the Speech service.
+In the case of the RecognizeOnceAsync() method, the result is a SpeechRecognitionResult object that includes the following properties:
+  -   Duration
+  -   OffsetInTicks
+  -   Properties
+  -   Reason
+  -   ResultId
+  -   Text
+  -   Translations

 </details>

 <details><summary>Translate to multiple languages simultaneously</summary>